Hominidae: Behavior

 Although most living species are predominantly quadrupedal, they are all able to use their hands for gathering food or nesting materials, and, in some cases, for tool use.
 They build complex sleeping platforms, also called nests, in trees to sleep in at night, but chimpanzees and gorillas also build terrestrial nests, and gorillas can also sleep on the bare ground.

 All species are omnivorous, although chimpanzees and orangutans primarily eat fruit.
 When gorillas run short of fruit at certain times of the year or in certain regions, they resort to eating shoots and leaves, often of bamboo, a type of grass.
 Gorillas have extreme adaptations for chewing and digesting such low-quality forage, but they still prefer fruit when it is available, often going miles out of their way to find especially preferred fruits.
 Humans, since the Neolithic Revolution, have consumed mostly cereals and other starchy foods, including increasingly highly processed foods, as well as many other domesticated plants (including fruits) and meat.

-Both chimpanzees and humans are known to wage wars over territories and resources.
+Both chimpanzees and humans engage in warfare over territory and resources.

+Like humans, chimpanzees engage in coordinated warfare, patrolling territory and battling rivals for resources.

+By contrast, bonobos are generally characterized by higher levels of social tolerance and cooperation, with conflicts frequently mitigated through affiliative behaviours.

 Gestation in great apes lasts 8–9 months, and results in the birth of a single offspring, or, rarely, twins.
 The young are born helpless, and require care for long periods of time.
 Compared with most other mammals, great apes have a remarkably long adolescence, not being weaned for several years, and not becoming fully mature for eight to thirteen years in most species (longer in orangutans and humans).
 As a result, females typically give birth only once every few years.
 There is no distinct breeding season.

 Gorillas and chimpanzees live in family groups of around five to ten individuals, although much larger groups are sometimes noted.
 Chimpanzees live in larger groups that break up into smaller groups when fruit becomes less available.
 When small groups of female chimpanzees go off in separate directions to forage for fruit, the dominant males can no longer control them and the females often mate with other subordinate males.
 In contrast, groups of gorillas stay together regardless of the availability of fruit.
 When fruit is hard to find, they resort to eating leaves and shoots.

 This fact is related to gorillas' greater sexual dimorphism relative to that of chimpanzees; that is, the difference in size between male and female gorillas is much greater than that between male and female chimpanzees.
 This enables gorilla males to physically dominate female gorillas more easily.
 In both chimpanzees and gorillas, the groups include at least one dominant male, and young males leave the group at maturity.